-Formed by Portuguese curator Lara Seixo Rodriguese, the initiative has since been emulated across the world.
+Formed by Portuguese curator Lara Seixo Rodrigues, the Graffiti Grannies initiative has since been emulated across the world.
 Now Nuart are bringing the programme to Scotland and to the city of Aberdeen.

 “At the core of Nuart is a desire to see our city walls hosting ground breaking street art” explained the festival.
 “But also to see our communities engaged as active participants and creators.
 Not just passive observers.”
 Through Lara’s own work in Lisbon she too had discovered that there was a much more diverse and wide ranging group of people appreciating street art.